 Synopsis of work:

-The power plant is scheduled to be operational by July 2018.
-Upon completion, the new power plant will have the capacity to generate approximately 12 MW of power per hour, or enough power to supply nearly 3,000 homes.
+When completed, the new power plant will have the capacity to generate approximately 12 MW of power per hour, or enough power to supply nearly 3,000 homes.